ScottGreenhalgh/week06-assignment/README.md

 This left me scratching my head for a while trying to figure out why it wasn't working, but then I realised I needed to pass the onClick as a prop to IndividualUpgrade and apply it to the div of the element I wanted to create the click event listener on.

 By far the biggest issue I ran into was when I was rendering the CurrentUpgradesInfo.jsx onto the screen.
 When gathering everything I needed to have on screen at any given time I was using `upgradeAmounts[upgrade.id - 1]` however when writing this out I instead wrote `[upgrade.id = 1]` which took me a good hour of trying to find the issue to notice.
 Because I fixed this value at 1 I was getting a warning in console that the key values of multiple elements were the same, when I inspected, each element had the id of 1.
 I had absolutely no idea how this could've possibly happened for the best part of an hour.
 I compared exactly what I did with the example covered during the workshops which did look slightly different at first, but I remedied any typos here relatively quickly, but this didn't resolve the problem.
 I then replaced the entirety of CurrentUpgradesInfo with IndividualUpgrades and noticed that this part rendered completely fine.
 This is when I knew the issue was either with my activeUpgrades.js, my props or the elements returned by CurrentUpgradesInfo.
 So I decided to delete everything in the CurrentUpgradesInfo and create it from scratch.
 While slowly rebuilding the returned HTML I noticed the typo, resolving the frustrating problem.

+### Key takeaways

+From this project I learned a lot about react and how it displays content on the page in a vastly different way to traditional javascript.
+The key points I learned were:

+- React re-renders components when the state or props of a component change.
+When that happens, React automatically calls the component's function to generate the new JSX, which is then reconciled with the previous DOM.

+- `useEffect` is mainly for side effects — things like interacting with the DOM or API calls.
+It doesn’t control rendering itself but runs after rendering, depending on the dependencies.

+- `useCallback` does not trigger a re-render either.
+It only remembers (memoises) the function, so that it doesn’t get re-created on every render unless its dependencies change.

+- `useState` Stores local component state.
+If state changes, the component re-renders.

+### Refactoring

+After learning a whole lot about the rendering pipeline, I decided to revise how I tackled earlier problems and revise exactly how I did it.
+It appears some of what I was doing was quite sub-optimal so I wanted to fix it before completing this project.
+To do this I researched a little deeper into something I came across earlier called `createContext`.
+I initially used this to handle my prop drilling problem and it appears I can do something similar here to solve this issue new problem.
+My api requests are completely out of hand right now, I want to cut that right down to as close to one as possible.

+In a new UpdatesProvider.jsx file, starting with `createContext` and returning a Provider.
+I then created three different `useState` arrays, each handling a different state the fetch request can fall into.
+The first is the loading state, this is the state in which the request falls under before the promise has been fulfilled.
+Once the response has been recieved the loading state is set to false.
+If the request fails the error state will catch the error and take this state value becomes the error.
+When calling this function later I can handle the different instances of the response seperately by returning different html elements based on which state is truthy and which is falsey.
+I then incourporated a couple new features I came across, the first being `useMemo`.
+From my understanding it operates very similarly to `useCallback` but instead of memoising a function, I'm memoising a variable, which is another way of saying it's remembered and won't rerun on the next render.
+The next new tool I used was `useRef`.
+This is a way of preventing the dev behaviour of StrictMode.
+Since I was attempting to minimise my fetch requests to the api, knocking this down to a single request here seemed like the optimal choice.
+I won't be heavy handidly using this feature since I value the ability to run functions twice most of the time for debugging reasons, but in this instance, I felt the fetch requests were handled quite nicely and therfore likely required minimal further work.

+When calling these functions I removed anywhere a fetch request happened to the api in all components that used them, and instead imported from UpgradesContext.
+I then defined which props I wanted with useContext.
+From here, that component has full access to all the values tied to those props.
+Now I just needed to handle my edge cases where I was either loading or an error was thrown.
+I made a simple if statement for each, checking if these values were either truthy or falsey and changed the html output based on the result.
+If both are falsey, the component will return the logic defined before this change was implemented.

+I did however run into an issue while building this structure.
+When calling the function getUpgrades inside UpgradesProvider.jsx I forgot my parenthesis, so the function was never being called, and I was perpetually stuck in the loading state.
+Took me another good long while to work out why this was happening.
+I even created a FetchTest.jsx with the original method of fetching inside to see if something was wrong with my fetch requests, which wasn't the case.

+## Achieved

+Requirements completed for this project are as follows:

+- Numerous useState hooks used.
+Components that use this are: LeftSidebar, Header, UpgradesProvider, AppProvider and CookieNotice.

+- Numerous useEffect hooks used.
+Components that use this are: CookieNotice, LeftSidebar, UpgradesProvider, Header and save.

+- JSX has been returned from multiple production components (14 in total).

+- setInterval used on two occasions.
+Once to increment auto save in the save component.
+Once to increment the page update to display a new updated count.

+- .map() used to render bulk elements, used on two components.
+Once under Upgrades, once under CurrentUpgrades.

+- Logic: The majority of calculation logic handled under the LeftSidebar and Upgrades components.

+Additional goals completed during the project are as follows:

+- Local storage used to retain information related to player progression.
+Handled under the save component.

+- The upgrades api (under utils/api.js) fetches the api and sends the data to three diffent components through the UpdatesProvider.
+These are the CurrentUpgrades, Upgrades and LeftSidebar.

+- Furthuring from the original design, accounting for feedback given during the week03 project, mobile styling has been integrated.

+- useCallback used on two occasions.
+Components that use this are: IndividualUpgrades and save.

+- useContext used on numerous occasions.
+Components that use this are: CurrentUpgrades, IndividualUpgrades, LeftSidebar, save and Upgrades.

+- createContext used on two occasions.
+Components that use this are AppProvider and UpdatesProvider.

+- useMemo and useRef both used on one occcasion.
+This was within the UpdatesProvider component.